soitun/MarkdownHelpViewer/README.md

 ## Documentation

-Follow the [Project Site](https://ethea.it/docs/markdowntools/) to known how to use this Viewer and the Delphi component and other tools related to Markdown format.
+Follow the [Project Site](https://ethea.it/docs/markdowntools/) to known how to use this Viewer and the Delphi component and other tools related to Markdown format like the Markdown Text Editor.

 ### Features